It’s November. Okay, yes, I know. In my last post, I pretended October was, in fact, August. Just call me the Queen of Denial.

-The eggs will hatch and the catepillars will crawl around, eat the leaves, and then each one will form a chrysalis and voila, a butterfly will emerge.
+The eggs will hatch and the caterpillars will crawl around, eat the leaves, and little wanna-be butterfly will form a chrysalis and voila, a butterfly will emerge.

 This new wave of adult butterflies forms the first generation, the children of the Monarchs that lived in Mexico.
-They have a short lifespan, two to five weeks, and continue moving north.
+Although they have a short lifespan, two to five weeks, they continue moving north.

 The second generation butterflies will produce the third generation, or the great-grandchildren of the first generation.
 In my neck of the woods, the Monarchs I get in the summer are most likely third generation.

 This is where it gets really good.
 The third generation stays put and mates, lays egg, blah, blah, blah, and forms the fourth generation.
 This generation lives for months!
 It’s these great, great grandchildren that will migrate south!

 I don’t know how they do it.
 I’m exhausted just writing about it.

 Back to my own little friends.
 I sure hope they make the decision to leave.
 If not, I’ll help out and take them into the house for the winter.
 I’ll plant a tree, crank the heat, and play a Spanish language CD.
 Who knows, I might start a whole new migration pattern for the species.